tidyverse/tidyverse.org/content/blog/tidymodels-sparsity/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

 We're stoked to announce tidymodels now fully supports sparse data from end to end.
-We have been working on this for [almost 5 years](https://github.com/tidymodels/recipes/pull/515).
+We have been working on this for [over 5 years](https://github.com/tidymodels/recipes/pull/515).
 This is an extension of the work we have done [previously](https://www.tidyverse.org/blog/2020/11/tidymodels-sparse-support/) with blueprints, which would carry the data sparsely some of the way.

-You will need recipes 1.2.0, parsnip 1.3.0, workflows 1.2.0 or later for this to work.
+You will need recipes $\ge$ 1.2.0, parsnip $\ge$ 1.3.0, workflows $\ge$ 1.2.0 or later for this to work.

-## What is sparse data?
+## What are sparse data?

-The term **sparse data** refers to a data set that contains a lot of zeroes.
+The term **sparse data** refers to a data set containing many zeroes.
 Sparse data appears in all kinds of fields and can be produced in a number of preprocessing methods.
 The reason why we care about sparse data is because of how computers store numbers.
 A 32-bit integer value takes 4 bytes to store.
-An array of 32-bit integers takes 40 bytes and so on.
+An array of 32-bit integers takes 40 bytes, and so on.
 This happens because each value is written down.

 A sparse representation instead stores the locations and values of the non-zero entries.
-The following vector with 20 entries could be represented sparsely using the 3 values `positions = c(1, 3, 7)`, `values = c(3, 5, 8)`, and `length = 20`.
+Suppose we have the following vector with 20 entries:

 ``` r
 c(0, 0, 1, 0, 3, 0, 0, 7, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0)
 ```

-Using 7 values to represent a vector of 20 elements.
-Since some modeling tasks contain even sparser data, this type of representation starts to give real benefits.
+It could be represented sparsely using the 3 values `positions = c(1, 3, 7)`, `values = c(3, 5, 8)`, and `length = 20`.
+Now, we have seven values to represent a vector of 20 elements.
+Since some modeling tasks contain even sparser data, this type of representation starts to show real benefits in terms of execution time and memory consumption.

 The tidymodels set of packages has undergone several internal changes to allow it to represent data sparsely internally when it would be beneficial.
 These changes allow you to fit models that contain sparse data faster and more memory efficiently than before.
 Moreover, it allows you to fit models previously not possible due to them not fitting in memory.